briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

 The Flood Insurance Study referenced in [Section 1353.03(b)][] identifies a segment within special flood hazard areas known as a floodway.
-Floodways may also be delineated in other sources of flood information as specified in [Section 1353.04(d)(3)][].
+Floodways may also be delineated in other sources of flood information as specified in [Section 1353.04(d)(3)][CF Section 1353.04(d)(3)].
 The floodway is an extremely hazardous area due to the velocity of floodwaters which carry debris, potential projectiles and erosion potential.
-The following provisions apply within all delineated floodway
+The following provisions apply within all delineated floodway areas:
-areas:

 1. _(a)_ Prohibit encroachments, new construction, substantial improvements and other development unless a hydrologic and hydraulic analysis performed in